huridocs/NER-in-uwazi/README.md

         [x] Create uwazi entity regarding the group if does not exist [x] Create connection
         [x] divide possitions by 0.75
-    [ ] Check why dates are not standard??
+    [x] Check why dates are not standard??
-    [ ] Get selection by words not by segment
+    [x] Get selection by words not by segment
+    [ ] Add references for text properties
+    [ ] Bounding boxes accuracy
+    [ ] Processing speed

 Create reference: